SkiBikePrint/ERCF_Mods/Filamentalist/readme.md

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/ab9b4967ab9052f7a707d3c00bb203262c5fd5c7/Filamentalist/Images/Base%20Assembly.jpg" width="400" height="350">

    - 3.2 Screw the Tensioner Mnt onto one of the Support parts using (2) 3x12 FHCS screws.
-   - 3.3 Insert the Rear Roller Axle through the same base part aligning the "D" shape end to the flat in the 8mm pocket ofr the Support and secure with (1) 3x18 FHCS screw.
+   - 3.3 Insert the Rear Roller Axle through the same base part aligning the "D" shape end to the flat in the 8mm pocket of the Support.
+Ensure it presses all of the way in (you may need to tap it in a bit).
+Secure with (1) 3x18 FHCS screw.
    - 3.4 Slide the Rear Roller onto the Rear Roller Axle.
    - 3.5 Insert the Drive Roller Assembly Axle into the MR608 bearing of this same Support Part.
+#              !!
+THIS IS WHERE AXLE ORIENTATION MATTERS !!
+   - Orient the Drive roller assembly so that the one-way bearing locks in the filament unload/eject direction.
+This can be verified by holding one of the outer drive rollers and rotating the center drive roller.
+It should lock when cTHE enter roller is rotated outward (i.e. driving filament away from the ERCF).
-   - 3.6 Install the opposite side Support part to assembly with (3) 3x12 FHCS screws.
+- 3.6 Install the opposite side Support part to assembly pressing in the D shaft end and securing with (3) 3x12 FHCS screws.

 # 4. Tensioner Arm Installation

 <img src="https://github.com/SkiBikePrint/ERCF_Mods/blob/6019a74fc174e12579b554721153bfe4ddc14726/Filamentalist/Images/Tensioner%20Mnt%20Assembly.jpg" width="400" height="350">

-   - 4.1 Install the two F683 bearings into Tensioner Arm using a 3x18 FHCS screw.
+   - 4.1 This is a "fiddly" part.
+Put on your magnifiers and take a deep breath!
 There are tiny standoffs printed into the gap of the arm where the bearings install.
-Inspect these, make sure the are there and there is no blobs that could rub on the bearing body.
-Do not overtighten the screw.
+Inspect these, make sure they are there and there is no blobs that could rub on the bearing body.
+Carefully clean up surfaces with an X-actio knife if necessary.
+Install the two F683 bearings into Tensioner Arm  with the flanges facing outwards and secure with a 3x18 FHCS screw.
+Installation tip: Start by partially installing the screw so there is a "post for the first bearing to rest on and then slide in the second bearing.
+Moderatly tighten the screw and then back off ~1/4 turn.
 Once installed verify that both bearings turn freely.
 It may be hard to see if the bearings are turning.
-One trick is to place sSharpie dots on the bearing faces to see if they move while turing the bearings.
+One trick is to place Sharpie dots on the bearing faces to see if they move while turn
+   - ing the bearings.
+   - 4.2 Screw 3x45mm spring tensioning screw back into the body of the Tensioner Mnt to get it out of the way.
-   - 4.2 Install the Tensioner Arm onto the Tensioner Mnt with a 3x18mm FHCS screw.
+   - 4.3 Feed the bowden tube through the large bottom opening/slot in the arm and install the Tensioner Arm onto the Tensioner Mnt with the bearings facing towards the o-rings using a 3x18mm FHCS screw.
 Again, don't overtighten this screw.
 The arm should rotate freely on the mount.
-   - 4.3 With the 3x45mm SHCS spring tensioning screw screwed out to make space in the spring pocket of the mount, compress and force the spring into the opposing mount and arm spring pockets.
+   - 4.4 Compress and force the spring into the opposing mount and arm spring pockets.
 A small flat bladed screwdriver might help with this.
+Screw the 3x45mm spring tensioning screw back out until there is a slight spring force between the o-rings and bearings.

 # Tuning